CommodoreOS/PCUAE/README.md

 PCUAE README Help File
 =================

-I might add new stuff about PCUAE in here first before adding it to the Manual(WIKI) so look here first.
+I might add new stuff about PCUAE in here first before adding it to the Manual(WIKI) so look here first, thios file is the more inportant file to look at on how to use PCUAE, thats why it pops up when you have installed the PCUAE Menu and PCUAE.

 PCUAE Logo, PCUAE Stands for...